Banner Image

 Swar Lipi

 The musical symbols or notations are represented in the middle octave as follows.
+Understanding these symbols is essential for reading and writing Indian classical music notation.

 1